ibm-cloud-docs/vpc/nlb-faqs.md

 The auto-assigned DNS name for the load balancer is not customizable.
 However, you can add a CNAME (Canonical Name) record that points your preferred DNS name to the auto-assigned load balancer DNS name.
 For example, if your load balancer in `us-south` has the ID `dd754295-e9e0-4c9d-bf6c-58fbc59e5727`, and the auto-assigned load balancer DNS name is `dd754295-us-south.lb.appdomain.cloud`, then your preferred DNS name is `www.myapp.com`.
 You can add a CNAME record (through the DNS provider that you use to manage `myapp.com`) pointing `www.myapp.com` to the load balancer DNS name `dd754295-us-south.lb.appdomain.cloud`.

-## Does the network load balancer support Layer-7 switching?
+## Does the NLB support Layer-7 switching?
 {: #does-the-load-balancer-support-layer-7-switching}
 {: faq}